Seawise Giant: Size record

 Seawise Giant was the longest ship ever constructed, at 458.45 m, longer than the height of many of the world's tallest buildings, including the 451.9 m Petronas Towers.

-Despite its length, Seawise Giant was not the largest ship by gross tonnage, ranking sixth at 260,941 GT, behind the crane ship Pioneering Spirit and the four 274,838 to 275,276 GT Batillus-class supertankers.
-It was the longest and largest by deadweight at 564,763 tonnes.
+Despite her length, Seawise Giant was not the largest ship by gross tonnage, ranking sixth at 260,941 GT, behind the crane ship Pioneering Spirit and the four 274,838 to 275,276 GT Batillus-class supertankers.
+She was the longest and largest by deadweight at 564,763 tonnes.

 Seawise Giant was featured on the BBC series Jeremy Clarkson's Extreme Machines while sailing as Jahre Viking.
-According to the captain S. K. Mohan, the ship could reach up to 16.5 knots in good weather.
+According to captain Surrinder Kumar Mohan, the ship could reach up to 16.5 knots in good weather.
 It took 5+1/2 miles for the ship to stop from that speed, and the turning circle in clear weather was about 2 miles.